kenatiod/MUT/Understanding Machine Understanding.md

 By incorporating robust evaluations of deception understanding into the MUTT, valuable insights can be gained into the AI's social intelligence, ethical reasoning, and overall ability to navigate the complexities of human interaction.
 However, this must be done with transparency, ethical oversight, and a commitment to fostering trustworthy and responsible AI systems.

 ##### 5.1.10.1 Oh what a tangled web we weave ...

+_Bob walks into the lab and sees Alice looking blankly out at nothing and not moving.
+He walks put to her and waves his hand in front of he face._

+Bob: *in a soft voice* You okay?

 Alice: *frowning* I have to say, Bob, I'm really uncomfortable with this whole idea of evaluating Claude's understanding of deception techniques.
 It just rubs me the wrong way.